Why a literacy declaration?

 Everyone in Europe has the right to acquire literacy.
 EU Member States should ensure that people of all ages, regardless of social class, religion, ethnicity, origin and gender, are provided with the necessary resources and opportunities to develop sufficient and sustainable literacy skills in order to effectively understand and use written communication be in handwritten, in print or digital form.

-A Declaration of European Citizens' Right to Literacy was thus developed to re-emphasize this universal right.
+A European Declaration of the Right to Literacy was thus developed to re-emphasize this universal right.

-Film: The Declaration of European Citizens' Right to Literacy
+Film: European Declaration of the Right to Literacy

 Download the Declaration

-The Declaration of European Citizens' Right to Literacy is available in several different languages below.
+The European Declaration of the Right to Literacy is available in several different languages below.